 - Government offices to verify information regarding an application for admission and to support processes for government financial aid;

 - Other universities and colleges with which Durham College maintains a collaborative program partnership;

 - Service providers contracted by Durham college to support business processes;

 - Government agencies federal and provincial, and law enforcement agencies relating to international student programs, study visas and other immigration matters, or for matters of national security or non-compliance with federal and provincial regulations.

-Durham College is required to report student-level enrolment-related data to the Ministry of Training, Colleges and Universities as a condition of its receipt of operating funding.
+Durham College is required to report student-level enrolment-related data to the Ministry of Colleges and Universities as a condition of its receipt of operating funding.
 The Ministry collects this enrolment data, which includes limited personal information such as Ontario Education Numbers, student characteristics and education outcomes, in order to administer government post-secondary funding, policies and programs, including planning, evaluation and monitoring activities.

-Further information on the collection and use of student-level enrolment-related data can be obtained from the Ministry of Training, Colleges and Universities website or by writing to the Director, Postsecondary Finance Branch, Postsecondary Education Division, 7th Floor, Mowat Block, 900 Bay Street, Toronto, ON, M7A 1L2.
+Further information on the collection and use of student-level enrolment-related data can be obtained from the Ministry of Colleges and Universities website or by writing to the Director, Postsecondary Finance Branch, Postsecondary Education Division, 7th Floor, Mowat Block, 900 Bay Street, Toronto, ON, M7A 1L2.

 Disclosure of personal information to Statistics Canada

 Statistics Canada is the national statistical agency, which carries out hundreds of surveys each year on a wide range of matters, including education.
 It is essential to be able to follow students across time and institutions to understand, for example, the factors affecting enrolment demand at post-secondary institutions.
 The increased emphasis on accountability for public investment means that it is also important to understand outcomes.